kliewerdaniel/NewBlog/content/blog/2025-10-25-building-your-own-uncensored-ai-overlord.md

 ### Graph RAG: The Incomplete Dream

 Speaking of incomplete features, the graph RAG (Retrieval-Augmented Generation) functionality remains a work in progress.
 This would allow your AI to build and query knowledge graphs, creating connections between concepts that traditional chatbots could never make.
 For now, it's just a tantalizing glimpse of what AI could become – a system that doesn't just answer questions, but builds entire webs of knowledge and understanding.
-Learn more about our [initial RAG implementation with Pydantic and LangChain](/blog/2024-12-09-pydantic-rag.md).

 ## Best Practices for Your Uncensored AI Overlord